deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 The standard delivery set includes `ClusterIssuer` that issues certificates from the trusted public certificate authority Let's Encrypt or issues self-signed certificates.

 To issue certificates for a domain name via Let's Encrypt, the service requires that you verify domain ownership.
-Cert-manager supports several methods for verifying domain ownership when using `ACME` (Automated Certificate Management Environment):
+The `cert-manager` supports several methods for verifying domain ownership when using `ACME` (Automated Certificate Management Environment):
-* `HTTP-01` - when using this method cert-manager will create a temporary Pod in the cluster that will listen on a specific URL to verify domain ownership.
+* `HTTP-01` - when using this method `cert-manager` will create a temporary Pod in the cluster that will listen on a specific URL to verify domain ownership.
 For it to work, you must be able to direct external traffic to this Pod, usually via `Ingress`.
-* `DNS-01` - when using this method cert-manager makes a TXT record in DNS to verify domain ownership. cert-manager has built-in support for popular DNS providers: AWS Route53, Google Cloud DNS, Cloudflare, and others.
+* `DNS-01` - when using this method `cert-manager` makes a TXT record in DNS to verify domain ownership.
+The `cert-manager` has built-in support for popular DNS providers: AWS Route53, Google Cloud DNS, Cloudflare, and others.

 {% alert level="danger" %}
 The `HTTP-01` method does not support issuing wildcard certificates.